nathanzhuang1/Tech-Haven-Store/README.md

-# Tech Haven Laptop E-Store
+# "Tech Haven" Laptop E-Store
 Created on Eclipse using Java on November 25, 2024.
 Uploaded onto Github Saturday Sep 12, 2026.
 Open in Eclipse or IntelliJ to run TechHavenApplication.java

 ## Description